“Anatomy in Black bridges the gap between academic text and pop culture.” – Emily Evans

 We have been friends for over 4 years drawn together by our mutual love of contemporary anatomical art.
 Emily broke out of the traditional mold of a medical illustrator to create elegant anatomical products of the highest quality.
 She gives the public a beautifully accessible perspective on anatomy.

-I caught up with Emily during her book launch at the Morbid Anatomy Museum in Brooklyn to chat about Anatomy in Black and her motivation behind it.
+I caught up with Emily during her book launch at the Morbid Anatomy Museum (permanently closed) in Brooklyn to chat about Anatomy in Black and her motivation behind it.

 Street Anatomy: Why anatomy in black and gold?